canvas-gamification/canvas-gamification-junit-tests/src/oop/special_class_method/hard/q3/QuestionText.md

     - a `setSoftness` method which accepts a `String` value, updates the **softness** attribute with it, and is accessible from other classes
     - a `getSoftness` method which is accessible from other classes and returns the value of the **softness** attribute
+    - Note that the setter methods return type must be void.
     - a `toString` method which returns a String of the information about the `Chair` class of the form `"This Chair's size is x, and it's softness is y"` where x is the value of the size attribute, y is the value of the softness attribute.